haolia/haolia/README.md

 - 👋 Hi, I’m @haolia
 - 👀 I’m interested in Geophysic,
-- 🌱 I’m currently learning Data sais
+- 🌱 I’m currently learning Data science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me liahaolia23@gmail.com